-Situation A: If the service IS associated with a Medical Policy / Criteria that is developed and maintained by the health plan
+Situation A: If the service IS associated with a Medical Policy / Criteria that is developed and maintained by the health plan supporting documentation requirements within the Policy/Criteria may vary depending upon the associated diagnosis.

 The service will link directly to the respective Medical Policy / Criteria on the health plan's web site.
 Supporting documentation requirements will be incorporated into the associated Medical Policy / Criteria.